 Once the command is learnt, you can then start asking your puppy to sit on command at random times with no obvious incentive for the puppy other than praise - or a treat if you have chosen to train with treats.
 This is the point where you know the command is ingrained and it's important that you don't allow it to be ignored.

 Want to feed your puppy the best?
-Buy TP Feeds All Life Stages Grain Free Beef with Superfood Mix kibble now.
+Shop TP Feeds' range of All Life Stages kibbles now.